milonmaze/privacy-terms-observatory-beta/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 What Information Can I Access?
 What Choices Do I Have?
 Are Children Allowed to Use Amazon Services?
-EU-US and Swiss-US Privacy Shield
+EU-US and Swiss-US Data Privacy Framework
 Additional State-Specific Privacy Disclosures Conditions of Use, Notices, and Revisions
 Related Practices and Information